TechxArtisanStudio/Openterface/docs/product/minikvm/faq.md

 ## Control

-**:material-chat-question:{ .faq } Keyboard and mouse cannot control the target computer
+**:material-chat-question:{ .faq } Keyboard and mouse cannot control the target computer**

-If you can see the target desktop but keyboard and mouse inputs are unresponsive, check cables/hubs, try the HID reset or another USB port/reboot — see [Troubleshooting Keyboard and Mouse cannot control target computer Issues](/product/minikvm/support/keyboard-mouse-control/) for details.
+If you can see the target desktop but keyboard and mouse inputs are unresponsive, this usually means HID communication isn't established.
+Try these steps:

+1. **Check cable connections** — Ensure the Target Type-C cable is connected to the target computer; the Host cable to your control computer.
+2. **Avoid unpowered USB hubs** — Use direct connection or a powered hub.
+3. **Reset the HID chip** — If the device seems "frozen," use **Advanced Menu → Factory Reset HID Chip** (OpenterfaceQt) or **Serial Reset Tool** (macOS).
+4. **Try another USB port or reboot** — The host OS may disable a port after USB errors.
+5. **Lower baud rate** — In noisy environments, switch to 9600 bps for more reliable communication.

+For full details, see [Troubleshooting Keyboard and Mouse Control Issues](/product/minikvm/support/keyboard-mouse-control/).

 **:material-chat-question:{ .faq } Wireless or Ethernet version?**